taikedz/lenker/docs/features.md

 ## Example content

-Example of a Mardkown file generted with code snippets, and using some string substitution:
+Example of a Mardkown file generated with code snippets, and using some string substitution:

     # My Little Utility